exasol/script-languages-release/doc/changes/package_diffs/4.1.0/python-3.6-data-science-cuda-EXASOL-6.2.0/README.md

 # Package Version Comparison between Python-3.6-data-science-cuda-exasol-6.2.0 flavor in 4.1.0 and Python-3.6-data-science-cuda-exasol-6.2.0 flavor in 4.0.0

-## All machine learning Python libraries have been removed in this release!

 - Comparison of build step Udfclient_deps
   - [Comparison of package list Apt Get Packages](udfclient_deps/apt_get_packages_diff.md)
 - Comparison of build step Security_scan